hellstorm-software/Kult-Rising/readme.md

     - added new materials to orbs
     - fixed a rendering issue causing weird artifacting around the edges of the orbs
     - added rotation to the orbs
-    - began creating random spawn system
+    - created random spawn system
     - added variable rotation
     - fixed an issue causing some orbs to not rotate